List of characters in the Breaking Bad franchise: Joey Dixon

 Marshall Joseph "Joey" Dixon (played by Josh Fadem), aka Camera Guy, is the cameraman of the college filmmaking crew Jimmy McGill occasionally uses to shoot TV ads and other events.
 Jimmy originally referred to him only as Camera Guy.
-Jimmy usually refers to the others only by the functions they perform.
-After graduating, Joey is shown guest lecturing at the college and working at their equipment center.
-He (along with Phil and Cheri) would go on to create the "Filmmaker Training" series of videos of informational tips and tricks for filmmaking.
-Kim would also make an appearance in the series.
+Jimmy also initially refers to the other crew members only by the functions they perform.
+After graduating, Joey is shown guest lecturing at the college and working in its audiovisual equipment center.
+He, Phil, and Cheri would go on to create the "Filmmaker Training" series of videos of informational tips and tricks for filmmaking, in which Kim also made an appearance.

 Phil

-Phil, also known as Sound Guy (played by Julian Bonfiglio) handles the microphones and audio for the college filmmaking crew Jimmy sometimes hires.
+Phil (played by Julian Bonfiglio), also known as Sound Guy, handles the microphones and audio for the college filmmaking crew Jimmy sometimes hires.

 Cheri

-Cheri, also known as Drama Girl or Make-Up Girl (played by Hayley Holmes), assists Joey's film crew and also arranges hair and make-up for individuals preparing to appear on camera.
+Cheri (played by Hayley Holmes), also known as Drama Girl or Make-Up Girl, assists Joey's film crew and also arranges hair and make-up for individuals preparing to appear on camera.
 First referred to as Make-Up Girl, she later indicates she has been attending acting classes.
 After she impersonates several individuals on the phone to provide testimonials for Huell in "Coushatta", Jimmy begins referring to her as Drama Girl.
 In "Winner", Jimmy and Kim fake several events designed to show Jimmy's remorse over Chuck's death, hoping this will lead to reinstatement of his law license.
 During a catered celebration to mark the dedication of a law library in Chuck's name, Cheri works as a waitress and aids Jimmy and Kim's deception by spreading the story among guests that Jimmy anonymously financed the project.
 When Jimmy and Kim need to re-shoot their photos of the actor pretending to be the Sandpiper case mediator, Cheri arrives on short notice to work on his hair and make-up.
 Because she has been pulled from a dress rehearsal for a stage adaptation of The Dark Crystal, she arrives in her Kira character's make-up and costume.

+Irene Landry

+Irene Landry (played by Jean Effron) is an elderly client of Jimmy and resident of Sandpiper Crossing.
+When she tells Jimmy she cannot afford a will he proposes and can pay him after receiving her allowance from Sandpiper, it leads to Jimmy discovering that the nursing home has been overcharging its residents.
+Irene later becomes the class representative of the Sandpiper Crossing class-action lawsuit.
+When she waits to accept a settlement offer proposed by Erin Brill on the advice of her lawyers as they could obtain a bigger settlement, Jimmy turns her friends against her in an attempt to manipulate her into accepting the offer immediately, but out of regret helps Irene regain her friends by discrediting himself.
+Irene eventually accepts the original offer, however, after Jimmy and Kim sabotage Howard and force a settlement.